mipuph/Seismograph/README.md

 ## Step 3 - Add a Buzzer and LED lights

- An LED requires 1 ground pin and 1 GPIO pin, with a current limiting resistor
+An LED requires 1 ground pin and 1 GPIO pin, with a current limiting resistor.

- A buzzer requires 1 ground pin and 1 GPIO pin
+A buzzer requires 1 ground pin and 1 GPIO pin.

+For GPIO pin location, please refer to https://pinout.xyz/

 * You can following table, showing which GPIO pin each component is connected to: